Image shows Windermere Gateway logo/title

 Locals and visitors alike enjoy Windermere’s unique offer and stunning centre; but the town’s transport network and lack of affordable housing is under strain.
 Vehicle access to Windermere station and the town centre are inefficient, key junctions can be congested, whilst pedestrian and cycle links are poor.

 Windermere Gateway is a series of projects, involving landowners, businesses, stakeholders and developers, all working together to secure a vibrant future for Windermere.
-It will unlock opportunities for a mix of new homes, jobs, sustainable transport connections and a real sense of arrival for residents and visitors alike.
+It is a long term vision that will unlock opportunities for a mix of new homes, jobs, sustainable transport connections and a real sense of arrival for residents and visitors alike.
 Proposals will be progressive, yet sensitive to its world class landscape and natural beauty.
 It is an ambitious and considered plan for a prosperous future.

 What’s happening now?